-1. The entire FITS file may be externally compressed with the gzip or pkzip utility programs, producing a .gz or .zip file, respectively.
+- 1.The entire FITS file may be externally compressed with the gzip or pkzip utility programs, producing a .gz or .zip file, respectively.
 When reading compressed files of this type, pyfits first uncompresses the entire file into a temporary file before performing the requested read operations.
-The pyfits module

-2. The CompImageHDU class supports the FITS tiled image compression convention in which the image is subdivided into a grid of rectangular tiles, and each tile of pixels is individually compressed.
+The pyfits module does not support writing to these types of compressed files.
+This type of compression is supported in the File class, not in the CompImageHDU class.
+The file compression type is recognized by the .gz or .zip file name extension. - 2.The CompImageHDU class supports the FITS tiled image compression convention in which the image is subdivided into a grid of rectangular tiles, and each tile of pixels is individually compressed.
 The details of this FITS compression convention are described at the FITS Support Office web site.
 Basically, the compressed image tiles are stored in rows of a variable length arrray column in a FITS binary table.
 The pyfits module recognizes that this binary table extension contains an image and treats it as if it were an image extension.
 Under this tile-compression format, FITS header keywords remain uncompressed.
 At this time, pyfits does not support the ability to extract and uncompress sections of the image without having to uncompress the entire image.